m4r35n357/ODE-Playground/README.md

 ```
 ./ic .001 ./tsm-thomas-static 6 10 0.1 30000 1 0 0 .185
 ```

-For more background see the old README: https://github.com/m4r35n357/ODE-Playground/blob/master/README.md
+For more background on the Taylor Series Method for solving ODEs, see the old README: https://github.com/m4r35n357/ODE-Playground/blob/master/README.md and the old taylor-ode.h